coopdevs/handbook/Using-vertical-cooperative-"easy-my-coop"-modules.md

 ## Upload to pypi

-If you are testing, you can use the [test pypi instance](https://test.pypi.org/) just by inserting `--repository-url https://test.pypi.org/legacy/` to the next command, before `dist`:
+If you are testing, you can use the [test pypi instance](https://test.pypi.org/) just by inserting `--repository-url https://test.pypi.org/legacy/` to the next command, just after `upload`:

-For each addon to upload, do:
+Otherwise, just do for each addon to upload:
 ```bash
 cd setup/addon_name
 twine upload dist/*